CVESD Report

 April 10, 2008

-afford to follow the advice of Evan Thomas and Pat Wingert in
+follow the advice of Evan Thomas and Pat

 this article.

-are simply too disgusted to stay.
-We can't fire weak teachers because we don't have anyone
+who are simply too disgusted to stay.
+We can't fire weak teachers because we don't have anyone to replace

 The tests given to teachers would be used to determine (a) which